 To replicate VMs to Azure, you must specify a Windows access node (VSA proxy) or a Linux access node (VSA proxy) for the Azure recovery target.

 Virtual machines (VMs) with encrypted blobs can be protected and fully recovered.
 However, guest file recovery of these VMs is not currently supported.

 If a virtual machine is encrypted using Azure Key Vault:

 Full VM restores are supported per source subscription.
-However, restores of encrypted VMs to a different subscription are not supported due to a Microsoft Azure limitation with restoring Key Vault across subscriptions.
+However, restores of encrypted VMs to a different subscription are not supported due to an Azure limitation with restoring Key Vault across subscriptions.